marshal363/btc-insurance-company-daap/@docs/backend-new/architecture/bithedge-asset-flow-analysis.md

 1. **Collateral Deposit:**

-   - Seller deposits sBTC or STX as collateral into the protection contract
+   - For the MVP, sellers deposit STX as collateral into the protection contract
-   - Collateral amount must cover the full strike value of the protection policy
+   - Collateral amount must cover the full potential payout value of the PUT option
-   - Collateralization ratio may be greater than 100% based on protocol risk parameters
+   - STX is used exclusively for PUT option collateral in the MVP phase

 2. **Collateral Locking:**
    - Deposited collateral is locked for the duration of the protection policy